 - 1.14 In consulting on proposed changes to the standards, we asked our stakeholders to consider whether the changes we have suggested to the profession-specific standards of proficiency for each profession are appropriate, and whether other changes are necessary.
-We have used the responses we received to help us decide if any further amendments are needed. - 1.15 Once the final sets of standards are approved, they will be published.
-We will work with education providers to gradually phase-in the new standards after they are published.
+We have used the responses we received to help us decide if any further amendments are needed. - 1.15 Once the final sets of standards are approved, they will be published and become effective.
+We will then work with education providers to implement the new standards after they are published.